Stability studies on subtractively-fabricated CMOS-compatible superconducting transmon qubits: Results

 Through $|f_\mathrm{Ramsey}|-\Delta_f$ (\autoref{fig:A.2}.c), we can track the time evolution of the qubit frequency.
 The qubit frequency exhibits both abrupt jumps as well as drifts.
 It has been observed in \cite{klimov2018fluctuations} that TLS defects can also undergo either sudden frequency changes (telegraphic) or frequency drifts (diffusive).
 Since TLS can interact with the qubit and shift its frequency via hybridization \cite{abdurakhimov2022identification,matityahu2024qubit,liu2024observation, chen2025scalable}, the observed qubit frequency changes could be caused by energy changes of nearby TLS \cite{kono2024mechanically}.
 In total, the observed frequency shift was small (below 15 kHz).

-Next, we analyze the single-shot readout results. \autoref{fig:A.2}.d shows that $\Delta_\mathrm{m}$ undergoes noticeable but small variations throughout the experiment, which are discussed in the next section.
+Next, we analyze the state discrimination results. \autoref{fig:A.2}.d shows that $\Delta_\mathrm{m}$ undergoes small but noticeable variations throughout the experiment, which are discussed in the following section.
 The readout fidelity $\mathcal{F}$ (\autoref{fig:A.2}.e) was relatively stable for A.2 during the measurement period.
 The effective qubit temperature $T_\text{eff}$ (\autoref{fig:A.2}.f) behaves similarly as the readout fidelity, which is expected because they are related (see S.I.
 I.B.3). $T_\text{eff}$ shows no correlation with the steadily decreasing $T_{\mathrm{MXC}}$ (\autoref{fig:A.2}.g).
 This is in agreement with previous findings \cite{scigliuzzo2020primary, lvov2025thermometry, jin2015thermal} that at low mixing-chamber temperatures, the qubit’s effective temperature remains independent of $T_{\mathrm{MXC}}$.

 \textbf{ Comparison between qubits} Next, we investigate how the different parameters compare between different qubits. \autoref{fig:correlations} displays the parameter changes for all measured qubits.
 From $T_2^*$ results, we exclude qubit A.1, due to inadequate detuning during a $T_2^*$ decrease and a too small measurement window after an increase in $T_2^*$ later on.
 We also omit the $\Delta_\mathrm{m}$ results for B.3, due to strong fluctuations (see S.I.
 II.C.1).